Embezzling CEO Sentenced

-Bernie Metz, 57, former CEO of Center Valley Federal Credit Union, will have to repay NCUA over $4.65 million and pay $200,000 to a local organization in Ohio as part of her sentence for embezzlement.
+Bernie Metz, 57, former CEO of Center Valley Federal Credit Union, must repay NCUA more than $4.65 million and pay $200,000 to a local organization in Ohio as part of her sentence for embezzlement.

-U.S. Attorney William Ihlenfeld announced that Metz received 108 months imprisonment in addition to the financial parts of the sentence.
-She also had to surrender properties she purchased during her decade-long embezzlement, along with several vehicles and over $14,000.
+U.S. Attorney William Ihlenfeld announced that Metz received 108 months imprisonment in addition to the financial requirements of the sentence.
+She also surrendered properties she purchased during her decade-long embezzlement, along with several vehicles and more than $14,000.

-As a result of the embezzlement, NCUA closed and liquidated the CU in 2009.
+As a result of the embezzlement, the NCUA closed and liquidated the credit union in 2009.

 "The prison sentence imposed today upon Bernie Metz brings an end to her sophisticated scheme to defraud the Center Valley Federal Credit Union and its members," said Ihlenfeld.
 "She embezzled millions of dollars over the past ten years and used the credit union as her own personal piggy bank.
 Due to the convictions obtained in this matter, her opulent lifestyle has ended.
 Things will be much different for Bernie Metz behind bars, and she will no longer enjoy the life of luxury to which she had become accustomed."

 Affidavits filed in the case showed that Metz used embezzled funds to start a business that included both a restaurant and motel run by her and her husband.